 Description and Range

-More than 90% of the diet is usually comprised of moths.
+Townsend’s big-eared bats use echolocation calls when foraging for insects and flying to avoid objects.
+The low intensity sounds they produce allow them to locate and glean insects from vegetation or other surfaces and catch flying insects in air near and among foliage.
+More than 90 percent of the diet is usually comprised of moths.
 Smaller amounts of other prey such as beetles, flies, and lacewings are also eaten.
-Tissue moths (Triphosa haesitata), a hibernating moth that develops fat pads in fall, and other moths (e.g., Scoliopteryx libatrix) occur in some of the caves used by Townsend’s big-eared bats in fall and winter in Washington and may be an important autumn food source for these bats prior to hibernation.
+Tissue moths (Triphosa haesitata), a hibernating moth that develops fat pads in fall, and other moths, such as Scoliopteryx libatrix, occur in some of the caves used by Townsend’s big-eared bats in fall and winter in Washington and may be an important autumn food source for these bats prior to hibernation.

 This species occurs from southern British Columbia southward through most of the western United States to central Mexico.
 Isolated populations also exist in the Ozarks and Appalachians.
 Documented records exist for most counties in Washington, but are lacking for the southern Columbia Basin and Blue Mountains.
 Within the species’ range, distribution is often linked to the presence of suitable sites for maternity roosts and hibernacula located near foraging habitat.

 Townsend’s big-eared bats generally occur at low densities across their range.
 Long-term population trends are difficult to assess for most western populations because of the scarcity of adequate count data, the species’ dynamic roosting behavior, low detectability in acoustic surveys, and the use of multiple roosts under some conditions.
 In Washington, Townsend’s big-eared bats occur at scattered locations throughout the state.
 Long-term count data are available for only a small number of roosts.
 Their population size is probably relatively small, but their population trend may be stable.